briandesilva/discovery-of-physics-from-data/README.md

 # Discovery of Physics from Data
-Code to accompany the paper "Discovery of Physics from Data: Universal Laws and Discrepancy Models."
+Code to accompany the paper "Discovery of Physics from Data: Universal Laws and Discrepancies."

 The figures from the paper were all generated using the Jupyter notebook `generate_figures.ipynb`.
 Likewise, the figures from the supplementary material were generated with `supplementary_material.ipynb`.